Summary

 - Quitting before 40 years of age reduces your risk of dying from smoking-related disease by about 90%, compared to someone who continues to smoke throughout their life.

-- After 20 years of not smoking, your risk of stroke has reduced to close to that of a person who has never smoked.
+- After 20 years of not smoking, your risk of heart disease and stroke has reduced to close to that of a person who has never smoked.

-- Within 2 to 5 years of quitting, there is a large drop in your risk of heart attack and stroke.
+- Within 5 years of quitting, there is a large drop in your risk of stroke.

 Where to get help